 Federal, State and Local Governments

 Government agencies often own their buildings and therefore can utilize the BPD in the same ways that private building owners and managers do.
-In addition, governments can maximize the value of data that is already being collected for various programs by anonymously publishing detailed information through the BPD beyond what may be disclosed with the buildings identified.
-This will help increase knowledge about local real estate markets, identify the most common energy efficiency opportunities in the local building stock, and enable comparisons to other cities and to national dataset.
+In addition, governments can maximize the value of data that is already being collected for various programs by anonymously publishing detailed information through the BPD.
+This helps increase knowledge about local real estate markets, identify the most common energy efficiency opportunities in the local building stock, and enable comparisons to other jurisdictions and to the national dataset.

 Energy Efficiency Contractors